balderdashy/sails-docs/concepts/Views/Partials.md

 to render a partial located at `/views/foo.ejs`.
 All of your locals will be sent to the partial automatically.

-the paths are relative to the view, that is loading the partial.
+The paths are relative to the view that loads the partial.
 So if you have a a user view at `/views/users/view.ejs` and want to load `/views/partials/widget.ejs` then you would use:

 ```
 <%- partial ('../partials/widget.ejs') %>